n8ta/bare-rb/README.md

 Implementation of the [Bare message protocol](https://baremessages.org/) in Ruby

 BARE is a simple efficient binary encoding.
-It's primary advantage over json is it's structure nature and smaller messages size.
+It's primary advantage over json is it's structured nature and smaller messages sizes.
 Messages are smaller because they do not describe themselves (no key names).
  This means the same message schema must be present on the sender and receiver.

 This implementation is complete but hasn't be rigorously tested for compatibility with another implementation.
 Please file an issue here on github if you find a bug.